What is AdTech and How Does it Work?

 Demand-Side Platform

-The automated nature of DSPs means that media buyers can set up, manage, and adjust advertising campaigns without manual work.
-All these activities can happen in real-time and eliminate any sort of disruption when it is necessary to pull badly performing campaigns or invest more resources into the successful ones.
+Media buyers can set up, manage, and adjust advertising campaigns without manual input.
+All these processes run concurrently in real time and perform without disruptions when pulling poorly performing campaigns or investing more resources into the successful ones is necessary.

 Supply-Side Platform